 Weight

 The weight of each model was determined by weighing the wheelset as it would be ridden with tubeless rim tape and valve stems installed.
-All of the wheelsets were weighed on the same scale for consistency.
-While riding, we also considered the feel of each wheelset in relation to its weight and its effect on ride quality.
+All of the wheelsets were weighed on the same scales for consistency.
+While riding, we also considered the feel of each wheelset and how their weight affected the ride quality.
 Some of the wheels felt lighter than their gram count would have suggested.
+Some felt lethargic and accelerated slower.

 Durability

 We tested the durability of all the wheelsets by riding them hard as if they were our own.
 We didn't treat them gently; we registered the warranties and railed these wheels.
 We deliberately chose rocky and rough trails to maximize deflection.
 We ran tires at pressures low enough to evaluate the strength of the rims.
-We ran test laps frequently and made sure that each wheel received the same level of punishment.
-After each ride, we carefully inspected the wheels for damage, ensuring that they remained true, round, and dished.
+We ran test laps frequently and ensured each wheel received the same level of punishment.
+After each ride, we carefully inspected the wheels for damage, ensuring they remained true, round, and dished.
 We checked the rims for dents or cracks and the spokes for tension.
-We checked the hubs for play and inspected them for ingress of dust and water.
+We checked the hubs for play and inspected them for dust and water ingress.
+We recorded the spoke tension of every spoke before testing and again at the end of testing to check relative spoke tension and also capture the changes to the tension that our testing and abuse had caused.
+Wheels that don't have uniform relative tension or that lose considerable tension through our testing period are considered less durable.

-When our testing period ended, we compiled all of our notes, discussed the attributes and performance characteristics of each model, and rated each one based on the metrics described above.
+When our testing period ended, we compiled all of our notes, discussed each model's attributes and performance characteristics, and rated each one based on the metrics described above.
 The total scores led us to our best overall, best buy, and top pick award winners.